moughamir/MoroccanPHPArtisans.github.io/README.md

 The following elements are obligatory : `name`, `github`, `twitter` and `email`.

 #### Do some magic :
-If you want to unleash the website powers, plese refer to the **Big** book of secrets [Jekyll's documentation](http://jekyllrb.com/docs/home/).
+If you want to unleash the website powers, please refer to the **Big** book of secrets [Jekyll's documentation](http://jekyllrb.com/docs/home/).